mengqi000120-commits/prodigy/README.md

-  --contact_list        Output a list of contacts --pymol_selection     Output a script to highlight the interface (pymol) -q, --quiet           Outputs only the predicted affinity value -np, --number-of-processors NUMBER_OF_PROCESSORS
+  --contact_list        Output a list of contacts --pymol_selection     Output a script to highlight the interface (pymol) -q, --quiet           Outputs only the predicted affinity value -s, --showall         Outputs all original prodigy features but BSA (mutually exclusive with `-q`) -np, --number-of-processors NUMBER_OF_PROCESSORS
                         Number of processors to use (default: 1)